 - The object of the event is for a single vehicle to locate various marker Points, the location of which will be indicated on the day.
 Each punch will be identified by a number to verify it is the desired objective.
 The punch will be attached to a fixed point on the objective either by cable or direct fixing.
 The control card (attached by the scrutineer to a consistent point on all vehicles) must be marked with the pin punch in the correct box on the control card as proof that the objective has been visited.
 The vehicle must negotiate close enough to the point to collect the punch mark without detaching either pin punch or control card.

 - There may be random Alcohol Breath tests done during the course of competition time and anyone who is believed to be over a unsafe Drink Drive Limit will be held back until safe to drive or help.
 The use of any prohibited/banned substances is strictly not allowed at any time and will lead to immediate disqualification from the event with a possible future ban from competing at this event and others of a similar nature.

 - There may also be special tasks which are worth extra points.
 These are generally along the lines of non-driving puzzles or may include driving a short course through numbered gates in reverse gear or against the clock.
 The event will be for individual vehicles, each of which must carry one driver and one co-driver providing they are accommodated in securely fixed seats and wearing approved seatbelts or harnesses.
-All drivers must have current UK driving licence & MSUK competition licences of clubman status or above, Both Driver and Co Driver must be members of an MSUK Affiliated club All memberships and licences will be checked at signing on.

 - You will continue to monitor the serviceability of your vehicle throughout the event and will take the necessary action as required to maintain it.